zchen048/company-policy-ai-agent-api/README.md

 <br />

 ## Project Description
 <p>Company policies are often scattered across multiple documents, making it hard for employees to quickly find accurate answers.
-This project solves that problem by providing an AI-powered agent that retrieves, understands, and summarizes policy information in response to natural language queries.</p>
+This project solves that problem by providing an AI-powered agent that retrieves, understands, and summarizes policy information in response to natural language queries.
+Policy data used in this project was generated using ChatGPT.</p>

 <p>Built as an API, it allows seamless integration into internal tools or chat interfaces, enabling users to get fast, grounded, and reliable answers without manually searching through documents.</p>

 <br />